Reuters Logo

 Reuters Logo 2001

-The logo has traditional glyphs – without dots but with straight lines.
+The logo uses traditional glyphs without dots, with straight lines.
 The letters came out bold and low-set yet remained readable.
 The designers kept the blue color because it symbolizes creative uplift, hope, and striving for new horizons.
 Plus, it’s the color of the sky, from the height of which you can oversee a large amount of territory.
 The sky palette hints at this principle.
-The sign on the right is now enlarged and looks more distinct.
+The sign on the right has been enlarged and now looks more distinct.

 2008 – 2024